Corruption in Slovenia: Extent

-According to Transparency International's Global Corruption Barometer 2013, political parties rank as the most corrupt institution in Slovenia, closely followed by Parliament, the judiciary and public officials.
-According to the same survey, 77% of the households consider the government's efforts in fighting corruption “ineffective”.
+Transparency International's 2021 Global Corruption Barometer surveyed Slovenians and asked if most or all of the people in specific public, business, and NGO institutions were corrupt.
+The institution pointed out by the largest percentage of survey respondents (39%) as corrupt was the prime minister, followed by national government officials (28% of survey respondents), members of parliament (24%), and bankers (24%).
+In the same survey, 4% of Slovenians reported that they had paid a bribe to a public servant in the last 12 months, and 51% thought that corruption had increased during that period.

 In January 2013, thousands of Slovenians joined the Commission for the Prevention of Corruption and took to the streets, demanding the resignation of Prime Minister Janez Janša and opposition leader Zoran Janković because both had been accused of failing to properly declare their personal assets.
 The Commission accused both of “systemic, gross and repeated violations of the anti-corruption legislation”.
 The month after the protest, Janša was ousted in a no-confidence vote.
 In June 2013, Janša was convicted of corruption in connection with a 2006 defence contract and given a two-year prison sentence.
 The conviction was unanimously overturned by the Constitutional Court on 23 April 2015.
 However, Zoran Janković, continued his mandate as mayor of Ljubljana.

 Slovenia has been stagnating in the field of corruption for at least 5 years.
 Major systemic measures are needed to lower the level of corruption in Slovenia.